The handy "L"

 Squeaky clean Taipei Metro train

-A winter visit to Taiwan means sightseeing around Taipei with stops at the hot springs.
-Escaped the city to journey through the high mountains of the island.
+A winter visit to Taiwan translates to sightseeing around Taipei with stops at all the hot springs.

 Eternal Spring Shrine